TheMarianMitroiuTest/Glowing-DGMs-for-outcomes-and-intercurrent-events/README.md

 © 2021 See license for code

-Data-generating models for outcomes and intercurrent events in order to evaluate estimation methods of estimands Preliminary work needed for the Application paper Mitroiu et al. SMMR
+Data-generating models for outcomes and intercurrent events in order to evaluate estimation methods of estimands Preliminary work needed for an Application paper (in preparation).

 Verbose and annotated R code is provided for four methods to model the joint distribution of outcomes and intercurrent events in order to simulate target trial data.